NAMlab/deepCRE_reimplemented/readme.md

 #### Motif Extraction Input Files

 The inputs for the motif extraction script (`src/deepCRE/deepcre_motifs.py`) are once again almost the same as for the self [prediction script](#self-prediction-input-files).
-Just like for the interpretation, the target file needs to be provided, since motifs and patterns should only be extracted from correctly calculated examples.
-The motifs can be calculated using saved explanations from the interpretation script.
+Just like for the explanation, the target file needs to be provided, since motifs and patterns should only be extracted from correctly calculated examples.
+The motifs can be calculated using saved explanations from the script.
 In case that is not wanted, an additional parameter can be set to calculate the explanations on the fly.
 The json configuration file therefore needs to contain the following parameters: